Fair Housing Amendments Act and the Fair Housing Act forbid landlords to select tenants based on the following

 Moreover, certain state and local jurisdictions outlaw discrimination based on marital status, age or sexual orientation.
 The best strategy is always to proceed with caution when reviewing applicants from the protected categories.

 According to the report by the National Fair Housing Alliance, there are more than 4 million violations of the Fair Housing laws for apartments each year, while only a small fraction of those being reported.
-Nevertheless, discrimination claim can result in a lengthy court process and may destroy your reputation as a landlord, as well as your public image.
+Nevertheless, a discrimination claim can result in a lengthy court process and may destroy your reputation as a landlord, as well as your public image.
 In order, to avoid the legal conundrum, build a “fair landlord” brand and maintain an inclusive environment you should avoid at all cost those common Landlord mistakes.

 Inquiring about the number of kids and pregnancy status